ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Which is better, MT4 or MT5?

+Overall MT5 is the better choice for traders of all types.
 MT5 is the newest version of the MetaTrader platform and thus receives full support from the developer.
 MT5 is a great choice for traders who are looking for a more powerful, more advanced trading platform than its predecessor.
 MT5 offers more order types, technical indicators, analytical objects, time frames, and charts.
 MT5 is also good for traders who want to perform complex backtesting, thanks to its advanced Strategy Tester features.
-Simply put, MT5 is the better choice for traders of all types.
+Unless you are still using a specific plugin or algo that hasn't been imported to MT5, there's simply no reason to pick up MT4 instead.

 Will MT4 be phased out?